yvesgurcan/gherkin-banking/README.md

 -   Add a CloudFormation template to make the service deployable to AWS as an EC2 instance or a [Lambda](https://www.apollographql.com/docs/apollo-server/deployment/lambda/) (and also look into using Mongo Atlas).
 - Turn the core of the API into a re-usable dependency that can be used to create other micro-services.

-# Assignment

-Our developers need to be experts at designing the right solution for any problem we have.
-As you would be a backend developper, your work will mostly be giving our user the power over their financial data, and this will be done through APIs.

-This test has been made to give you an overview of some of the subjects you would work on, and we expect you to deliver a state of the art solution to the problem, including a documentation (yes, APIs come with documentation, think about the frontend team).

-## The problem

-Customers have wallets, each of them representing a bank account in a specific currency.

-Like with your own bank, each card you create will be connected to one of your wallets.
-Because the cards are prepaid, they need to be loaded with money before being used to pay on a merchant's website.

-You may have guessed, we need an API to manage the cards and the transfers between wallets.

-As we're actually moving customers money, we need to track any movement in the database carefully, especially who executed the transfer 👀.

 ## Specs

-In the specs, a user represents a frontend client, the API should output the entities as JSON objects.

--   [x] A user can create a wallet in USD (\$), GBP (£), or EUR (€)
+-   A user can create a wallet in USD (\$), GBP (£), or EUR (€).
--   [x] A user can create a card connected to one of his wallets
+-   A user can create a card connected to one of his wallets.
--   [x] A user can list all his cards
+-   A user can list all his cards.
--   [x] A user can list all his wallets
+-   A user can list all his wallets.
--   [x] A user can load or unload money on his card from the wallet
+-   A user can load or unload money on his card from the wallet.
--   [x] A user can block or unblock a card
--   [x] Blocking a card will unload all the money into the right wallet
+-   A user can block or unblock a card.
+Blocking a card will unload all the money into the right wallet.
--   [x] There is a master wallet per currency
--   [x] We store fees from transfers in each master wallet (see below)
+-   There is a master wallet per currency.
+We store fees from transfers in each master wallet.
--   [x] A user can transfer money between 2 wallets in different currencies
--   [x] We take a 2.9% fee on the destination currency on this transfer
--   [x] This fee will go into our master wallet for the given currency
+-   A user can transfer money between 2 wallets in different currencies.
+The amount is converted.
+We take a 2.9% fee on the destination currency on this transfer.
+This fee goes into our master wallet for the given currency.
--   [x] Of course you need to convert the amount (you can user fixer.io or any free API)
--   You don't need to manage users and authentication, just pass both a User-Id and a Company-Id headers with each request and use it to track the money transfers / wallets or cards ownerships.
--   As you can't use real money, you can load the wallet directly when you create it (setting the balance property), it does not work in real life but whatever!

 ## Data structures

-These are the mandatory fields for each entity, you can add as many as you want (even other entities if you need).

 ### Wallet 💰